How to Find Housing for Travel Nurses

 Types of Housing for Travel Nurses

 You have plenty of choices when looking for short-term rentals for healthcare workers.
+While you want to stay within your budget, remember that nursing can be a stressful job and reasonably comfortable housing can help alleviate burnout and ensure a more successful placement.
 Here are some of the typical options.

 A common type of housing provided by agencies is an extended-stay hotel.
 These hotels are convenient because units usually include a kitchenette and amenities.
 However, if your nurses work night shifts and sleep during the day, the hotel’s housekeeping schedule might interrupt their sleep or leave them without clean towels.
 If you’re booking several rooms in one hotel on a consistent basis, you might ask if the hotel can adjust the housekeeping schedule for those rooms.